How NOT to make a mermaid cake

 The mermaid’s tail was added to the cake first then the body.
 A ‘belt’ was added around the join.
 The tail and belt were marked with a half moon cake decorating tool.
 The arms were added and the painted head was attached.
 Finally the hair was stuck onto the mermaid using royal icing.

-All kidding aside – this was another cake for an amazing charity.
+All kidding aside – this was another cake for an.
 The recipients are always so grateful to receive a cake for their little ones and it’s an absolute pleasure to be able to give back to our community in that way.

 So, have you had a cake that’s gone wrong or just not to plan?
 I’d love to know all about it and see the cake wreck love.
 Feel free to share your cakes on the CakesBakesAndCookies Facebook page.
 It’s good to share.